CadenMilne04/CadenMilne04/README.md

 I am a student at the University of Pittsburgh studying Computer Science 👨‍🎓

 * Class of 2026 🎓
-* FullStack Web Development using AWS 🕸
+* FullStack Web Development using MERN Stack 🕸
-* Founder of PittLocalMusic.com 🎸
 * AI and Machine Learning experience 🤖

 ---------------------